 On the back label there is a date of 24-7-18.
 According to the Fresh Beer Only website (a very handy site that catalogs the freshness labeling on beers) St. Bernardus labels their beers with a best before date that is 5 years after bottling.
 Therefore, this beer was bottled on July 24, 2013 and is 1 year, 5 months old.

 A bit of foam slowly emerges from the bottle on opening, not enough to be a gusher but enough to let you know the yeast used for bottle conditioning has been at work.
 Quickly transferring to a glass I see that it has a hazy walnut brown color and a big head of cream colored foam that initially fills nearly half of the glass.
-Holding it up to a light source reveals suspended matter that scatters much of the light, but plenty of honey brown highlights stream through the edges.
-The head dies down reasonably quickly and over a few minutes I’m able to get the entire 11 oz bottle in the glass.
+It’s pretty dark when held up to a light source, but plenty of honey brown highlights stream through the edges.
+The head dies down reasonably quickly and over a few minutes I’m able to get the entire 11 oz bottle into the glass.
 For the amount of head that formed on pouring the lacing is pretty modest.
 The beer greets your nose with a mixture of brown sugar, dark fruits, and a touch of booze.
 The taste follows suit, sweet bready malts at the fore intermingled with flavors of plums and dates dipped in molasses and rolled in brown sugar.
 I don’t perceive any of the spices one normally associates with Christmas beers (cinnamon, nutmeg, ginger, cardamom, …), if they are present they are very subtle.
 It’s obviously caloric and sweet but I don’t find it to be cloying.
 The alcohol is not terribly apparent in the flavor, but as the sweet liquid slips past your tongue a warming sensation wells up from deep in your throat and lingers for some time.
 The mouthfeel is thick and rich, but at the same time quite carbonated.
 It’s a little too carbonated for my liking if truth be told.

 Like a Christmas plum pudding in liquid form, St. Bernardus has produced a dessert leaning beer that conjures the spirit of the holidays.
 Having said that not everyone enjoys plum pudding and for me this beer is a little too sweet.
-Somehow it lacks the elegance of the best high abv sippers, and while it’s difficult to pinpoint the reason why I suspect the malts are too bready and the carbonation a little too high for my tastes.
+Somehow it lacks the elegance of the best high abv sippers, but it’s difficult to pinpoint the reason why.
+Maybe a touch of roasted malt would help, or dialing back the carbonation just a little.
 I guess I was too effusive a couple of years back when I declared this the best Christmas Ale out there, still it is a style of Christmas ale that is quite different from most of its American counterparts and well worth a try if you have a chance.

 Rating scale: 10 = perfection, 9 = excellent, one of the top beers in the world, 8 = very good, one of the top beers in its style category, 7 = good, a solid beer I’m happy to be drinking, 6 = average, not bad but not something I’m likely to buy again, 5 = below average, 3-4 = poor, should be avoided, 1-2 drainpour.